microsoft/vscode-docs/docs/editor/debugging.md

 To debug a simple app in VS Code, you simply have to press `kb(workbench.action.debug.start)` and VS Code will try to debug your currently active file.

-However, for advanced debugging you first need to set up your launch configuration file - `launch.json`.
+However, for advanced debugging you first need to open a folder in VS Code and set up your launch configuration file - `launch.json`.
 Click on the Configure gear icon on the Debug view top bar and VS Code will generate a `launch.json` file under your workspace's `.vscode` folder.
 VS Code will try to automatically detect your debug environment, if unsuccessful you will have to choose your debug environment manually.

 Here is the one generated for Node.js debugging: